qbalin/site_watcher/README.md

 ```javascript
 const browser = await puppeteer.launch({ headless: false });
 ```

-## Scrape responsibly!
-Do not spam the websites you are watching!
-Watch them once a day, or less.
-Remember that every connection is energy spent :)

 ## Tor Support
 [This blogpost](https://levelup.gitconnected.com/anonymous-web-scrapping-with-node-js-tor-apify-and-cheerio-3b36ec6a45dc) explains quite clearly how to setup Tor and add ports to get a different address for each use.
 Once you attributed a list of ports, you can add it to the `.env` file, like so: